For daily wit & wisdom, sign up for the Almanac newsletter.

 Water Lily Meanings and Symbolism

-• Pink water lilies signify joy and friendship, red means passion and romance, blue represents calm and wisdom, and yellow symbolizes energy and new beginnings.
+Pink water lilies signify joy and friendship; red means passion and romance; blue represents calm and wisdom; and yellow symbolizes energy and new beginnings.

 Water Lily in History

-• According to one Egyptian legend, the creation of the gods began from a blue water lily.
+According to one Egyptian legend, the creation of the gods began from a blue water lily.

-• Some nuns and monks were known to crush the root of water lilies and use it as an anaphrodisiac.
+Some nuns and monks were known to crush the root of water lilies and use it as an anaphrodisiac.
 It has also been used as a painkiller, anti-inflammatory, and sedative, as well as a treatment for insomnia and anxiety.

-• French painter Claude Monet was quite captivated by the water lilies in his home garden.
-He spent years painting the flowers on his Giverny, France, property and created more than 200 paintings with the water lilies as his subject.
+French painter Claude Monet was quite captivated by the water lilies in his home garden.
+He spent years painting the flowers on his Giverny, France, property and created more than 200 paintings with water lilies as his subject.

-• The water lily is the national flower of Bangladesh.
+The water lily is the national flower of Bangladesh.

 Water Lilies in the (Water) Garden

-Larger size plants can be grown in water gardens or ponds, while smaller ones grow well in containers.
+Larger-sized plants can be grown in water gardens or ponds, while smaller ones grow well in containers.
 They do best in water that is stationary and warmed by the sun.
 Moving water caused by fountains or waterfalls can affect their performance.

 Tim Goodwin, the associate editor for The Old Farmer's Almanac, has been reading North America's oldest continuously published periodical since he was a young child, growing up just a short drive from the OFA office.
 Read More from Tim Goodwin